jamiehollern/eventbrite_api/README.txt

 The module depends on Entity API - https://drupal.org/project/entity.
-It also requires the eventbrite.php class which is essentially a PHP wrapper for the Eventbrite API.
+It also requires the eventbrite.php class which is essentially a PHP wrapper for the Eventbrite.
 Download this into your libraries folder from https://github.com/ryanjarvinen/eventbrite.php.